mcavage/node-httpu/README.md

+THIS PROJECT HAS BEEN MERGED INTO NODE.JS CORE.
+YOU PROBABLY DON'T WANT THIS ANYMORE.
+It's in the 0.5 branch, so only use this as a short-term dependency if you're using the 0.4.x branch and really need this.

 node-httpu is a very small library that enables you to make http client requests over a Unix Domain Socket.
 Arguably, this code should be in node core, but for the time being, it's not.